VibeCodder/Data-Share--Local/README.md

-# TextShare
+# File Share
-A simple script that enables to share text data between devices in the same network.
+A simple script that enables to share files between devices in the same network.

 You must also install: